sdrawkcab3/pegasus-linux/README.md

 ### Information
 A slapped together emulator for Virindi Integrator 2.
 This code was an attempt at creating an emulator for Virindi Integrator 2.
 Various people have asked for the source code since hosting ceased, so here it is.

+## Public Host
+This host will stay up as long as Oracle keeps their little ampere hosts free - thanks Oracle!

+147.224.182.244 white.virindi.net

+Make up a new username and password.
+There is no sign-up, but please do not use your account info from your server (or anything else that's real).

+Working
+Blue nav lines, fellowship stuff, and many other conveniences.

+Added
+Some security updates -
+The client ONLY reacts to commands from yourself and "Friends".
+This means if you'd like to reliquish command of your toons to someone, you MUST add their VI username to your friends list.
+(Vital sharing, targeting is still shared)
+Prevent malicious oversize packets from crashing the host.

+Not working
+Dungeon maps sorta work, but will never be as nice as UtilityBelt dungeon maps.
+There may be other things that broke when I updated to dotnet9, but at least it runs on aarch64 ;)

 ## Prerequisites

 - Docker